freva-org/freva-gpt-backend/README.md

 For an example on how to use the API, check out the jupyter notebook `example.ipynb` in the top directory of this repo.

 Additionally, the notebook I use for testing the versions (`testing.ipynb`) is also in this repo to document the usage of the API in developement.

+To run the backend, navigate to this folder so that this file is on the top level.
+Then run `podman-build.sh` to build the project and `compose.sh` to launch it.
+This requires podman to be configured correctly and that no container with the name `freva-gpt2-backend-instance` is running.
+In that case, stop and remove that container and re-run `compose.sh`.